BoreasCode/LD38Game/README.md

-# LD38Game Theme Small world taviling island to island to find your long lost pig
+# LD38Game traveling island to island to find your long lost pig